Skip to content

 Start the Slack application server with:

-uv run python -m hygroup.scripts.server --gateway slack
+uv run python -m hygroup.scripts.server \

 Slash command for listing registered agents